 First look at the syntax of two nested IF statements and a brief explanation.

 IF(logical_test1, [value_if_true1], IF(logical_test2, [value_if_true2], [value_if_false]))

 Here, in this nested IF statements you can see two IF statements combined together, one insider the other.
-For better understanding of nested IF statements’ syntax and pattern each IF statement is presented in a separate font color.
-2nd IF statements starts followed by the value_if_true argument of 1st IF statement, and so on.
+For a better understanding of nested IF statements’ syntax and pattern, each IF statement is presented in a separate font color.
+The 2nd IF statement starts followed by the value_if_true argument of 1st IF statement, and so on.

-The trick is that if outer logical_test argument (first logical test) comes TRUE then it returns first value_if_true argument’s value, and it ignores the inner IF formulas.
+The trick is that if outer logical_test argument (first logical test) comes TRUE, then it returns first value_if_true argument’s value, and it ignores the inner IF formulas.
 If outer IF formula logical_test argument comes FALSE then inner IF formulas are run.

 As a general information regarding nested IF statements formula, you can nest or combine 7 IF statements in one formula till MS Excel 2007.
 But in MS Excel 2010 and later versions, you can nest up to 64 IF statements.

 Generally, nested IF statements are used for various scales, like grade structure, commission structure, tax structure and so on… Sometimes too large of a scale structure results in very complicated nested IF statements, so it is very important to use nested IF statement wisely otherwise it gets complicated to understand easily.

 In this example, you will learn how to create multiple nested IF statements in a single formula.
 Suppose you have sales data from a company for various salespersons.
 You have a sales commission structure based on sales amount as given below, and you need to assign a commission % as per structure using nested IF statements approach.